Research

 Blending multiple conjugated molecular materials can create new functions.
 For example, by blending an electron-donating polymer (D) with an electron-accepting polymer (A), charge carriers are generated by electron transfer from the D material to the A material.
 Since the physical properties of these charge carriers are governed by the phase-separated structure on the nanometer scale, we observe and control the phase-separated structure on the molecular spatial scale and study the relationship between the structure and the optolectronic properties and functions.

-3. Development of high-efficiency polymer solar cells
+3. Development of highly efficient polymer solar cells

 Colorful and lightweight next-generation solar cells fabricated from polymeric materials in solution at room temperature